Skip to main content

 App.search_concept_relations(concept_id=None, predicate=None, page_no=None, per_page=None, show_tree=False)

-Lists all concept relations of the app.
+List all the concept relations of the app.

 Parameters: